Joey’s Bizarre Adventures (No Cheats – Silly Tropes - Apocalyptic Isekai! oh no…)

 You can tell the plot is clever and you'll keep reading to know how much exactly was planned all along.

-Pick it up, and I'm sure you won't let go. - Mr MoreporkRoyal Road★★★★★ 5.0Joey's Bizarre Adventures is a chaotic, irreverent, and humorous take on the LitRPG and isekai genre.
+For example, adding dialogue tags, using distinct scene breaks, or providing a name or place at the start of a new section to signal the POV change could make these transitions smoother.
+I don’t mind POV shifts at all, but having a bit more clarity would help track them more easily. - Mr MoreporkRoyal Road★★★★★ 5.0Joey's Bizarre Adventures is a chaotic, irreverent, and humorous take on the LitRPG and isekai genre.
 It leans heavily into subverting tropes while indulging in them just enough to feel familiar.

 The world-building strikes a balance between absurdity and detail.
 The perpetual danger of dungeons and a crumbling world is engaging, creating stakes while allowing the setting to feel alive with eccentric characters and strange occurrences.
 The tavern, for instance, is a microcosm of chaos.
 A perfect metaphor for the unpredictable world the protagonist, Joe, finds himself in.